datagrok/findup/README.md

 **findup** ("find up") locates a given filename in the nearest ancestor directory.

 ```
-Usage: findup [-C DIRECTORY] FILENAME
+Usage: findup FILENAME

-Look for FILENAME in the current or given DIRECTORY and all of its
+Look for FILENAME in the current directory and all of its ancestors until
-ancestors until found.
-Return the full path of the closest match on
+found.
+Return the full path of the closest match on standard output.
-standard output.
 ```

 ## Examples